awsdocs/aws-control-tower-guide/doc_source/decommission-landing-zone.md

 AWS Control Tower allows you to set up and govern secure multi\-account AWS environments, known as landing zones\.
 The process of cleaning up all of the resources allocated by AWS Control Tower is referred to as *decommissioning* a landing zone\.

+If you no longer want to use AWS Control Tower, the automated decommissioning tool cleans up the resources allocated by AWS Control Tower\.
+To begin the automated decommissioning process, navigate to the **Landing Zone Settings** page, select the decommission tab, and choose **Decommission landing zone**\.

-To decommission your landing zone with a process that is mostly automated, contact [AWS Support](https://aws.amazon.com/premiumsupport/), and they will assist you with further steps you need to follow\.
-For a complete list of actions performed during decommissioning, see [Overview of the decommissioning process](decommissioning-process-overview.md)\.
+For a list of actions performed during decommissioning, see [Overview of the decommissioning process](decommissioning-process-overview.md)\.

 **Warning**
-If you intend to decommission your landing zone, contact AWS Support first, before manually deleting resources\.
-Manually deleting resources will not allow you to set up a new landing zone\.
-It is not the same as decommissioning\.
-Complete decommissioning requires assistance from AWS Support\.
+Manually deleting all of your AWS Control Tower resources is not the same as decommissioning\.
+It will not allow you to set up a new landing zone\.

  Your data and your existing AWS Organizations are not changed by the decommissioning process, in the following ways\.
 + AWS Control Tower does not remove your data, it only removes parts of the landing zone that it created\.